 Safety: As TechCrunch notes, Stability AI bans lewd or sexual material, hateful or violent imagery, prompts containing copyrighted or trademarked material, and personal information such as phone numbers and Social Security numbers.
-But this has not stopped users generating abusive, violent, sexual and pornographic images, notably to 4chan.
+But this has not stopped users generating abusive, violent, sexual and pornographic images.

-Unlike DALL-E, Stability AI has made Stable Diffusion accessible courtesy of a public demo, a software beta called DreamStudio, a development notebook, and weights, model card and code.
+Stability AI initially made Stable Diffusion accessible courtesy of a public demo, a software beta called DreamStudio, a development notebook, and weights, model card, and code.

 Operator: Stability AI; Prisma Labs